-NSG301a - Maternal And Infant Nursing
+NSG301a - Maternal and Infant Nursing

 Male and female anatomy and physiology and development changes; stages of pregnancy and delivery; complications of pregnancy; nursing care of postpartum mother and newborn; contraception and sexually transmitted diseases are addressed in this course.
-Prerequisites: NSG200 courses and competencies.
-Lecture Hours: 35.0 Lab Hours: 10.0
+Out-of-class activities will be assigned and assessed as part of this module.
+Prerequisites: NSG 200 and competencies.
+Lecture Hours: 35 Lab Hours: 10